Michigan State scraps in-person undergraduate classes for fall, Notre Dame suspends for 2 weeks

 Two more major research universities are walking back plans to resume in-person undergraduate instruction, continuing a rocky rollout for fall reopening plans across higher education.

 The changes at Notre Dame come after the university started classes early this year, Aug.
-10. Most returning students moved in Aug.
-6-9, with first-year students moving in a few days earlier.
+10. Most returning students moved in from Aug.
+6 to 9, with first-year students moving in a few days earlier.
 Since then, the university’s COVID-19 dashboard has shown a rising number of cases, with 147 confirmed cases since Aug.
 3 out of a total of 927 tests performed.

 The goal is to tame the spread of the virus so that the university can resume in-person instruction.
 But if the steps aren’t successful, Notre Dame will send students home, Jenkins said.